 The distinction between an equal sign and an approximately equal sign should be noted and students should be taught when it is appropriate to use one sign or the other.

 The manner in which one presents the steps to a problem is very important.
 We want all of our students to recognize this fact; thus the instructor needs to emphasize the importance of writing mathematics properly and students need to be held accountable to the standard.
-When presenting their work, all students in a Math 62 course should consistently show appropriate steps using correct mathematical notation and appropriate forms of organization.
+When presenting their work, all students in a MTH 62 course should consistently show appropriate steps using correct mathematical notation and appropriate forms of organization.
 All axes on graphs should include scales and labels.
 A portion of the grade for any free response problem should be based on mathematical syntax.